Best Sunglasses for Driving: Review and Buying Guide

 Both polarized and protected against the sun’s harmful UV rays, the Holbrooks are made with plastic frames and Oakley’s Plutonite lenses.
 They’ll even protect your eyes from the harmful effects of your device’s blue lights, which are increasingly encroaching your sightlines in your car's cockpit.
 Oakley also made sure the construction is designed for comfort, though there are options for the base fit, a standard three-point fit, XL, and one made of metal, so your options are extensive.

-- Design may not be for everyone
+Design is not for everyone

 Do you like keggers and partying it up?
 Are you an action sports athlete with a taste for Monster and killing tires?
-Well then, these Pit Viper XGeek sunglasses are the right choice for you.
+Well then, these Pit Viper sunglasses are the right choice for you.
 Pit Viper is a relative newcomer to the sunglasses market but it’s made waves by partnering with some of the biggest names in action sports.
 The glasses are impact-resistant for all you active lifestyle motocross folks, and fully UV-protected.

 The frames are impact-resistant plastic with rubber nose and ear pads for increased comfort, and weigh very little for increased comfort over long periods of time.
 And the lenses are so large that they curve around your head for better peripheral visibility.
 Pit Viper also offers them in about 10,000 patterns and styles so you can find your perfect look.
 They’re also not super expensive, which makes them all the more attractive.